Switch#

 forever

-if [ if robot.has_sports_ball(): ] :: custom-switch-expand
+if [if robot.has_sports_ball():] :: custom-switch-expand

-print [ Screen was pressed! ] on screen ▶
+print [Sports ball found!] on screen ▶

 stop all movement